 > Canada ranked 4th on the Global Cleantech Innovation Index behind only Denmark, Finland and Sweden and ahead of all other nations in the G20.
 That’s leadership.

-> Canada ranked 9th on the Rule of Law Index 2020, faring better than all other major oil and gas producers save Norway.
-That’s leadership.
+> Canada ranked 7th on the Social Progress Index 2020, better than all other major oil and gas producers save Norway.
+That's leadership.

 > Canada ranks 11th on the Women, Peace, Security Index 2019-20, ranking higher than almost all other major oil and gas producing nations across the globe except for Norway and the U.K. That’s leadership.

-> Canada ranked 12th on the Corruption Perceptions Index 2019, which means we’re perceived as one of the least corrupt major oil and gas producing nations in the world – a higher rank than other major global petroleum producing countries save Norway and the U.K. That’s leadership.
+> Canada ranked 11th on the Corruption Perceptions Index 2020, which means we’re perceived as one of the least corrupt major oil and gas producing nations in the world – a higher rank than other major global petroleum-producing countries save Norway and the U.K. That’s leadership.

 > Only 10.5% of global crude oil production is subject to carbon pricing, with Canada accounting for about 4.2% of world production.
 That’s world-class.